mille-s/DCU_TCD_FORGe_WebNLG23/README.md

 ## Parameters
 There are three types of parameters, which you can edit in the second cell: (1) language, (2) grouping or not of modules, (3) data split.

-1. **Language**: Irish only!
+1. **Language**: Irish only if you don't provide input XMLs!
 - language = 'GA'.
 Only 'GA' will produce good outputs on the CoNLL inputs provided in this repo.
-If you upload an XML file, you can select EN.
+If you upload an XML file, you can select EN or FR.

 2. **Query DBpedia for class**
 - get_class_gender = 'yes' or 'no'.
 If you use an XML file, if 'yes' is selected, the system will look for class and gender information on DBpedia to improve the text (it takes additional time); if 'no' is selected, the classes and genders compiled for the WebNLG dataset will be used.